damianhakert/damianhakert.github.io/source/jobs/frontend-engineer/index.html.md

 ## Responsibilities

-* Implement the interfaces in GitLab proposed by UX Engineers and contributors
+* Implement the interfaces in GitLab proposed by UX Engineers and contributors.
-* Improve the [static website of GitLab](https://about.gitlab.com/) based on the suggestions of the Designer and CMO
+* Improve the [static website of GitLab](https://about.gitlab.com/) based on the collaborations with the the Designer and CMO.
-* Continually improve the quality of GitLab
+* Continually improve the quality of GitLab by using discretion of where you think changes are needed.
+* Creating high quality code in JavaScript, using J query and or another front end web framework.

 ## Workflow